Quickstart: Set and retrieve a secret from Azure Key Vault using Azure CLI

 az --version to find the version.
 If you need to install or upgrade, see Install the Azure CLI.

-To log in to the Azure using the CLI you can type:
+To sign in to Azure using the CLI you can type:

-For more information on login options via the CLI take a look at Log in with Azure CLI
+For more information on login options via the CLI take a look at sign in with Azure CLI

 Create a resource group